Anshulkoundal0101/eth-avax/README.md

     }

-    // Function using require to check a condition function testRequire() public view {
+    // Function using require to check a condition
+  // Make sure I didn't accidentally set my favorite number to zero
+    function testRequire() public view {
         // Using require to ensure the PrimaryChoice is greater than zero require(PrimaryChoice > 0, "PrimaryChoice should be greater than zero");
+//"Oh no, my favorite number can't be zero!"
     }

-    // Function using revert to check a condition function testRevert() public view {
+    // Function using revert to check a condition
+  // One last check to make sure everything is okay
+    function testRevert() public view {
+      // If this condition is true, we have a problem!
         // Using revert to check if the PrimaryChoice is zero if (PrimaryChoice == 0) {
             revert("PrimaryChoice should be greater than zero");